Gayathri Raguram: BJP (2014–2023)

-She quit the party on 3 January 2023, alleging that 'women in the party' are not safe under leader K. Annamalai.
+She quit the party on 3 January 2023, alleging that 'women in the party' are not safe under Annamalai.

 AIADMK (2024–present)

 On 19 January 2024, She joined the All India Anna Dravida Munnetra Kazhagam in the presence of its general secretary Edappadi K. Palaniswami.
 On 2 March 2024, She was appointed as the Deputy Secretary of AIADMK Women Wing.